victorgabrielnascimento/CalculatorProject_2k20/Readme.md

    <h2>Open the project file at VSCode</h2>
    <br>

-   <p>Now all you need is execute the program, be free to put the calc and test if the anser is correct!</p>
+   <p>Now all you need is execute the program, be free test and modify!</p>

 ![image](https://github.com/victorgabrielnascimento/BarCode_and_QRCode_Generator/assets/105366808/b4b69161-3da0-47c6-aa40-651aec0ed970)